UPDATE (9:41 am, 06.22): Disney has unveiled its calendar of Walt Disney World Resort hotel openings. You can find the full details below.

-Those plans have gone through a long process: they were first delivered by Universal to the Orange County Economic Recovery Task Force on the morning of Thursday, May 21, which approved and passed them on to Orange County Mayor Jerry Demings; he, in turn, gave them his stamp of approval the following morning and sent them along to Florida Governor Ron DeSantis’s desk.
+Those plans had to go through a long process: they were first delivered by Universal to the Orange County Economic Recovery Task Force on the morning of Thursday, May 21, which approved and passed them on to Orange County Mayor Jerry Demings; he, in turn, gave them his stamp of approval the following morning and sent them along to Florida Governor Ron DeSantis’s desk.
 This results in Universal Orlando being the first major theme park in the United States to open back up after the onset of the COVID-19 pandemic (although we should point out that LEGOLAND Florida, during this same time period, obtained permission from both Winter Haven’s mayor and the Polk County Commission to fully reopen on Monday, June 1).

 (Wait just a second – what is the Orange County Economic Recovery Task Force?
 It was created by the county on April 17, as Florida was roughly halfway through its almost-month-long lockdown, to “establish a phased approach to reopening businesses that balances the need to ensure the protection of employees and the public while preserving the economic livelihood of the community.”)